15 Expats Talk about Health Insurance and Healthcare in Colombia

 Do you have anything more to add about local medical facilities in Colombia?

 "As one of the major cities in Colombia, Medellin has 7 or 8 major hospitals, with more than one being recognized for providing world class care in several specialties.
-Medical care should not be a major worry," said an expat in Medellin.
+Medical care should not be a major worry," said one expat living in Medellin.

 As a foreigner living in Colombia, will I have access to public healthcare?
 What is it like?